inewham/PARA/Resources/3d printing/Klipper/Klipper-backup.md

 - Enter **_Q_** to quit KIAUH.

 Paste
-Paste the below code into the **_printer_data/config/shell_command.cfg_** this will put a button in the macro section on the dashboard:
+Paste the below code into the **_printer_data/config/shell_command.cfg_** replacing the existing code, this will put a button in the macro section on the dashboard:
 ```
 sudo nano printer_data/config/shell_command.cfg